 Aside from grab bars, other easy, low-cost ways for you to create a safer bathroom include:

-You can purchase raised toilet seats to make it easier to get up and sit down.
+Raised toilet seats also can be purchased to make it easier to get up and sit down.
 If you’re up for a larger project, consider installing a comfort height toilet to get those extra few inches of height.

-Adding eye-level shelves for lotion, toothbrushes and other toiletries also is a good idea to minimize reaching up in cabinets or digging through lower storage areas.
+Adding eye-level shelves for lotion, toothbrushes and other toiletries also is a good idea to minimize reaching up into cabinets or digging through lower storage areas.

 Aging brings changes to your eyes that can make your vision cloudy.
-The solution to that issue?
-Shine a light on it.
+But a little extra lighting can help you see things a bit more clearly.

-Updating your home’s lighting creates brighter rooms that are easier to navigate.
+Updating a home’s lighting can create brighter rooms that are easier to navigate.
 Use brighter bulbs in fixtures, too.
-(One word of caution: Make sure the bulbs you use do not exceed the maximum wattage rating of the light.)
+(One word of caution: Make sure the bulbs you use don’t exceed the maximum wattage rating of the light.)

-Night lights also are recommended to guide you on any midnight hour walks through a dark home.
+Night lights also are recommended to guide any midnight-hour walks through a dark home.
 Low-cost lights also can be added along stairways to illuminate each step, which is key as depth perception often declines with age.

-“Anyplace that’s a high-traffic area, you’ll want to make sure it’s well lit,” notes Hall.
+“Anyplace that’s a high-traffic area, you’ll want to make sure it’s well-lit,” advises Dr. Hall.

-New gadgets in the market can help older adults live at home longer while offering peace of mind, says Hall.
+New gadgets in the market can help older adults live at home longer while offering peace of mind.
 These innovations provide a safety net through what has been called “connected independence.”

 Smart technology can be used to:

-Hall’s checklist to make a home a safe long-term living option for older adults also would include:
+Dr. Hall’s checklist to make a home a safe, long-term living option for older adults also includes:

-Hall recommends beginning to make changes before aging demands it.
-“Don’t wait until there’s an issue,” says Hall.
+If the goal is to age in place, Dr. Hall recommends beginning to make changes before the situation demands it.
+“Don’t wait until there’s an issue,” she says.
 “It’s never too early to begin creating a safe, long-term living environment.”